Off-campus housing selection for 2018–19

 GENERAL IMPORTANT INFORMATION

 - The physical address you will be living at.
-P.O.
-Boxes will not be accepted.
+Post office boxes will not be accepted.

-Students may submit this information via the Off-Campus Housing Application or the Off-Campus Address Submission form; both found on the Skidmore College Housing Management System.
+Students may submit this information via the off-campus housing application or the off-campus address submission form.
+Both can be found on the Skidmore College Housing Management System.